Deck Refinishing

 2 – This redwood deck is in need of cleaning, sanding, and staining.

-Wood deck after it has been refinished with a transparent stain.
-Decks by Schmillen in Colorado Springs
+Redwood deck with stucco columns after it has been refinished Colorado Springs

 3 – After a deck restoration, the deck looks beautiful once again!

-Hardwood deck before it is has been refinished
+Hardwood deck before it has been refinished Colorado Springs

 4 – A hardwood deck before it is restored to its former beauty.